 The California SWRCB is responsible for setting water quality standards and administering water rights throughout the State, and its decisions can affect the availability of water to the MWD from the SWP.
 The California SWRCB exercises its regulatory authority over the Bay Delta by means of public proceedings leading to regulations and decisions.
 These include the Bay Delta Water Quality Control Plan ("WQCP"), which establishes the water quality objectives and proposed flow regime of the estuary and water rights decisions, which assign responsibility for implementing the objectives of the WQCP to users throughout the system by adjusting their respective water rights.
 The California SWRCB is required by law to periodically review its WQCP to ensure that it meets the changing needs of this complex system.
 Since 2000, the California SWRCB's Water Rights Decision 1641 ("D-1641") has governed the SWP's ability to export water from the Bay Delta for delivery to MWD and other agencies receiving water from the SWP.
-D-1641 was, for the most part, affirmed by the California Courts of Appeal, and the California SWRCB adopted limited amendments to D-1641 and identified additional issues to review, which could result in future changes in water quality objectives and flows that could affect exports of water by the SWP.
+D-1641 was challenged in a dozen lawsuits, filed primarily by Bay Delta interests and environmental groups.
+D-1641 was, for the most part, affirmed by the California Courts of Appeal, and the California Supreme Court denied petitions for review of the Courts of Appeal's decision.
+In December 2006, the California SWRCB adopted limited amendments to D-1641 and identified additional issues to review, which could result in future changes in water quality objectives and flows that could affect exports of water by the SWP.
 The California SWRCB is in the process of reviewing salinity objectives in the Bay Delta intended to protect Bay Delta farming and inflow requirements upstream of the Delta to protect aquatic species.
 In July 2012, the governor and U.S. Interior Secretary outlined revisions and alternative proposals to the proposed Bay Delta Conservation Plan (BDCP).
 Subsequently, the California Natural Resources Agency released four draft chapters of the BDCP in March 2013.
 Most recently on December 9, 2013, the State released an updated BDCP, along with a draft Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) for formal public review.
 The formal public review and comment period for the draft EIR/EIS was from December 13, 2013 through July 29, 2014.
 The public comment period closed on July 29, 2014.